What is a doula?

 Do I have to have a Home Birth (or hospital birth) to have a doula?

 You choose where you give birth, and you choose your care provider.
 We will support your birth wherever you choose.
 We will support your choices.
 If you have a midwife, a doula is still a valuable support.
 A midwife takes the place of the doctor and your physical well-being and the well-being of your baby is her primary concern.
 The doula offers emotional support throughout your labour and delivery along side the midwife.

 Do I need to take a pre-natal class if I have a doula?

 It is your choice whether or not you take a prenatal class.
 More information is always better, as it will help you prepare for labour, birth, postpartum and baby care.
 We can provide you with resources and references for information covered in most prenatal classes.
 We can offer suggestions of reading material and can even loan some excellent reading material from our lending library.
 Our prenatal meetings are spent discussing labour progression, birth preferences/ options, comfort measures, pain management, newborn care, and informed decision-making among other topics.
 We also offer private and group prenatal classes.

 Are Doulas only for Natural (unmedicated) births?

-You chose what you want your birth to look like, and I will support you to try and make it happen.
-With or without pain medications or with an epidural, I will encourage you to use a variety of positions to help baby descend to an optimal position for birth (hopefully minimizing further medical interventions).
+You chose what you want your birth to look like, and we will support you to try and make it happen.
+With or without pain medications or with an epidural, we will encourage you to use a variety of positions to help baby descend to an optimal position for birth (hopefully minimizing further medical interventions).
 Doulas are for any woman who wants to feel confident and supported through her birth experience.